 - Sugar has been known to compromise the immune system because it lowers the efficiency of white blood cells for a minimum of five hours.

 - Eating sugar can decrease helpful high-density cholesterol (HDLs) and result in an increase in harmful cholesterol (LDLs).

 There are healthier options if you are searching for ways to sweeten your foods, such adding honey, dates, or raisins.
 Fruit is a healthy alternative, but you even want to be careful that you are balancing out the amount of fruit you are consuming as this also contains sugar that can have an affect on your body.
-Try to avoid the sugar packets, but if needed Stevia is a better option.
-It does not have calories and won’t raise your blood sugar levels.
+Try to avoid the sugar packets, but if needed honey or Stevia are better options.
+Stevia does not have calories and won’t raise your blood sugar levels.